-- The engineering design concentration is for students who are more interested in the technical (mechanical, electrical, and/or programming) aspects of their creations. - The product design concentration is for students who are more interested in the aesthetics of, and interactions with, their creations. - The entrepreneurship concentration is for students who are more interested in the implementation (as opposed to the initial development) of their ideas.
+• The technology design concentration is for students who are more interested in the technical (mechanical, electrical, and/or programming) aspects of their creations. • The product design concentration is for students who are more interested in the aesthetics of, and interactions with, their creations. • The entrepreneurship concentration is for students who are more interested in the implementation (as opposed to the initial development) of their ideas.
 Regardless of concentration, DTE majors will accomplish several goals as they progress through the program.
-In particular, each student will:
+In particular, each student will: • Gain familiarity with basic scientific concepts useful for product design.

-- Gain familiarity with basic scientific concepts useful for product design. - Understand the basic financial, administrative, regulatory, and marketing needs for starting a business. - Become adept at rapid prototyping. - Demonstrate proficiency at making drawings of their designs, both by hand and with CAD software. - Start a business from ideation to creation. - Assemble an electronic portfolio of several of their designs and finished products.
+• Understand the basic financial, administrative, regulatory, and marketing needs for starting a business.
+Become adept at rapid prototyping.

+• Demonstrate proficiency at making drawings of their designs, both by hand and with CAD software. • Start a business from ideation to creation.

+• Assemble an electronic portfolio of several of their designs and finished products.

 Two minors related to DTE are also available.
 One in Entrepreneurship (through the Department of Business Administration), the other in Product Design.
 DTE majors cannot minor in Product Design due to the significant overlap in courses/content between the major and the minor.
 Similarly, DTE majors who have chosen the Entrepreneurship concentration cannot pursue a minor in Entrepreneurship.
 However, majors who have chosen the Product or Engineering Design concentrations can minor in Entrepreneurship.
 Major Sequence in Design, Technology, and Entrepreneurship:

-A minimum of ten courses, at least five of which are at the 300-level or higher to include:
+A minimum of twelve courses, at least five of which are at the 300-level or higher.
+Eight core courses are required for all DTE majors and an additional four courses are required in each concentration.
+All DTE majors are required to take the following core courses: